-Recently on 24th June 2019 the Government of Bangladesh declared Nijhum Dweep Marine Protected Area (NDMPA) (Fig. 9.5) under Section 28 of the Marine Fisheries Ordinance 1983 (Ordinance No. XXXV of 1983).
+The Government of Bangladesh on 24th June 2019 declared Nijhum Dweep Marine Protected Area (NDMPA) (Figure 9-6) under Section 28 of the Marine Fisheries Ordinance 1983 (Ordinance No. XXXV of 1983).
 The 3,188 sq. km NDMPA area covers coastal and off-shore areas of Bhola, Noakhali and Patuakhali districts.
 It includes areas that are important for hilsa migration and spawning, foraging areas for the dolphins and staging areas for some of the critically endangered migratory bird species.